Getting your first dog is an exciting time.

 Coat Type: Short and easy, Great Danes don’t require much upkeep.

 Brains: Average intelligence.
-Ranked 90 out of 137, Danes required 25-40 repetitions to learn a new command
+Ranked 90 out of 137, Danes required 25 to 40 repetitions to learn a new command

 Worst Dog Breeds for First Time Owners